Ezerous/DarkTube/README.md

 [![Version](https://img.shields.io/amo/v/darktube.svg)](https://addons.mozilla.org/en-US/firefox/addon/darktube/)

 Firefox extension that forces YouTube to use dark theme.
-It removes some minor annoyances as well (e.g. default autoplay when not set by the user and a few annoying tooltips/banners).
+It also hides some minor annoyances (e.g. default autoplay when not set by the user).
-Also works in private windows (if allowed).
+It works in private windows as well (if allowed).